divya-akula/divyaakula/_posts/2023/2023-03-12-smart-motion-sensor.md

 As such, it's always wise to assess your security needs and consider consulting with a security expert to determine the best solution for your specific circumstances.

-[getting Home Assistant up and running with MQTT and ZigBee]: {% post_url 2020/2020-09-10-MQTT %}
 [Home Assistant]: https://www.home-assistant.io/
 [MQTT]: https://www.home-assistant.io/integrations/mqtt/
 [ZigBee2MQTT]: https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html